StuartJ250/Capstone_Project/README.md

   - Added versions and libraries to libs.versions.toml file on lines 18-21, 24, 39-42
   - Added setTestInstance method to ExpenseDatabase.java on lines 36-39
   - Added configurations to build.gradle.kts on lines 49-50, 53-55, 58-64

+- slight update to registerActivity to make input type as textPassword